-Study this basic information thoroughly, then watch the video at the bottom of this page to see how you can analyse your own relationship patterns and make changes as you see fit.
+Study these two Ego-State Map Presentations thoroughly to see how you can analyse your own relationship patterns and make changes as you see fit.
 (It helps if BOTH people learn this, but it is not required for changes to be made.)

 There a various therapies for effectively working directly with these neural networks using the language of "right brain" or subconscious mind -- i.e., metaphor, symbolism, and analogy.
 Methods I've found useful include the following:

 These therapies are complimentary and in some cases must be used in concert with one another.
-Ego State therapy, for instance, requires the use of hypnosis, in most cases, in order to gain access to the network of focus.
+Ego State therapy, for instance, frequently calls for the use of hypnosis, in most cases, in order to gain access to the network of focus.

 Many people come in for counseling because they are in pain.
 They have tried everything they could think of to identify and change whatever it is that that causes the pain -- But to no avail.
 When a person does everything they can think of yet the problem remains it indicates that the problem is at the subconscious level -- you cannot solve a subconscious problem with a conscious effort.

 Transactional Analysis (TA) was developed by Eric Berne, MD in the 1960's.
 Originally, TA focused on three ego-states and studied of how people interact with each other (Interpersonally) from within these states.

 Later on a second branch of TA was developed called Structural Analysis.

 Structural Analysis studies the interaction between ones own ego states (Intra-personally) and how that plays out in interactions with others (Inter-personally) -- It's a method of analyzing a person?s thoughts, feelings, and behavior based on ego states.